YvetteLi/icalm-project/README.md

 - Expansion to support a broader range of subjects.

 ## License
 This project is licensed under the CC0-1.0 license.
-See the (LICENSE)[LICENSE] file for details.
+See the [LICENSE](LICENSE) file for details.